Institute Logo

 A fruitless expensive adventure.

-Tips: Given the current conditions, the move isn't worth it.
+Tips: Given the current conditions the move isn't worth it.
 Better to invest the money elsewhere.
-Part-time job hunting isn't supported, and neither is full-time job hunting after the course.
-I would have much rather preferred to have invested the money in the market or opened up a business with it, which would've yielded better results.
+Part time job hunting isn't supported and neither is full time job hunting after the course.
+I would have much rather preferred to have invested the money in the market or opened up a business with it which would've yielded better results.

-Dislikes (Student Life): Unfortunately, Covid hit as soon as my student life began.
+Dislikes (Student Life): Covid hit as soon as my student life began.
 Although the university held online classes, there weren't many opportunities to interact with and build relationships with our professors.
 No activities or guidance were provided to students during this crisis.

 Total Monthly ExpenseNZD 7000